Travel ban and new rules: what you need to know

 • Athletes and their staff attending major international events

-• If you are from one of these 12 countries and you leave the U.S., you may not be allowed to return.
-Even if you are exempt from the ban (for example, you have a Green Card) you could face problems when trying to re-enter the U.S.
+• If you are from one of the full travel ban countries and you leave the U.S., you may not be allowed to return.
+Even if you are exempt from the ban (for example, you have a Green Card), you could face problems when trying to re-enter the U.S.

 • If you travel to one of these countries (even if you are not from there), you could face extra screening or reentry issues, especially if you are not a U.S. citizen.